 In fact, Clark led a doomed and failed Ministry and served as prime minister for only 9 months and demonstrated appallingly bad political judgement throughout his brief tenure.
-John Pepall rightly refers to Clark’s “unforgivable stupidity” in 1979, where his government lost a vote of confidence on Finance Minister Crosbie’s budget, gave Pierre Trudeau his second wind and his second term as Prime Minister from 1980 to 1984, wherein he enacted some of his worst policies, like a ballooning debt, the National Energy Program, and forced Metrification.
+John Pepall rightly refers to Clark’s “unforgivable stupidity” in 1979, where his government lost a vote of confidence on Finance Minister Crosbie’s budget.
+This, in turn, gave Pierre Trudeau his second wind and his second term as Prime Minister from 1980 to 1984, wherein he enacted some of his worst policies, like a ballooning debt, the National Energy Program, and forced Metrification.
 Clark could only look on incompetently as Leader of the Opposition from 1980 to 1983.
 Amidst the growing (and perfectly justified) dissatisfaction with his leadership, Clark won the support of only approximately two-thirds of the Progressive Conservative Party in a leadership review.
 Infamously declaring that 66% is not enough, Clark attempted to pre-empt an open revolt by the parliamentary party and re-solidify his own position by calling a leadership convention – which he then lost to Brian Mulroney.
 He served in Brian Mulroney’s cabinet for nine years as a Minister of External Affairs and the Minister Responsible for the Charlottetown Accord – which Canadians rejected in a country-wide referendum in 1992 – but then abruptly retired from politics for the first time in advance of the general federal election of 1993 in order to avoid the indignity of certain defeat to the new Reform Party.

 Clark then spent the rest of the 1990s engaged in a bitter dispute with Preston Manning and the Reform Party, especially after re-entering politics and winning the leadership of the moribund Progressive Conservative Party in 1998.
 Between 1998 and 2003, Clark actively opposed any and all efforts – whether by Preston Manning, Stockwell Day, Stephen Harper, Peter MacKay, or Brian Mulroney – to re-unite the Progressive Conservative and Reform/Canadian Alliance Parties into a viable formation that could compete and win against the Liberals and provide Canadians with a realistic prospect of forming an alternative government.
 After the merger and the creation of the new Conservative Party of Canada in 2003, Clark spent the next several years denouncing Stephen Harper as an unelectable extremist and aligned himself with the Liberal Party – the party which he had theoretically opposed for his entire political career between 1976 and 2003.
 Finally, during Harper’s term as prime minister from 2006 to 2015, Clark, by now a spent and irrelevant force, squawked from the sidelines and kept up his unprincipled, embittered critiques of the Conservative Party and Stephen Harper’s style of governing.